iterative-works/dev-docs/guides/repository_implementation_guide.md

    - Add indexes for commonly queried fields
    - Consider adding indexes for foreign keys

+9. **Leaking Persistence Concerns to Domain**:
+   - Repository interfaces should use domain types, not persistence types
+   - Domain shouldn't need to know about database-specific constraints

+10. **Using Generic Error Types**:
+    - Avoid using `Nothing` as error type unless truly nothing can go wrong
+    - Define meaningful domain errors for each failure case

 ## Checklist

 When implementing a repository, ensure:

-- [ ] Repository implements the correct repository interface from the domain
+- [ ] Repository implements the domain-defined repository interface
+- [ ] Repository interface uses domain types and domain-relevant error types
 - [ ] DTOs are defined with proper table and column mappings
 - [ ] Conversions between domain models and DTOs are implemented
-- [ ] Error handling strategy is consistent
+- [ ] Error handling strategy maps infrastructure errors to domain errors
 - [ ] Transaction boundaries are properly defined
 - [ ] Dynamic queries use the Spec pattern for flexibility
-- [ ] Integration tests cover all repository methods
+- [ ] Integration tests cover all repository methods and error cases
-- [ ] CQRS principles are followed (commands don't return data)
+- [ ] CQRS principles are followed (commands don't return unnecessary data)
 - [ ] Performance considerations (batch operations, indexes) are addressed
 - [ ] No domain logic mixed with data access logic